botprof/agv-examples/README.md

-# Autonomous Ground Vehicle Navigation and Control Simulation Examples in Python
+# Autonomous Ground Vehicle Navigation & Control Simulation Examples in Python

 __THIS PROJECT IS CURRENTLY A WORK IN PROGRESS AND THUS THIS REPOSITORY IS INCOMPLETE__